 It’s generally considered safe during pregnancy, but it's best to consult with your doctor before using products with sodium benzoate.

 A small percentage of people may be hypersensitive to preservatives like sodium benzoate and may have the following allergic symptoms:

 - Perioral contact urticaria (skin irritation like rosacea)

 - Pruritus (an uncomfortable urge to scratch)

-ADHD.
-People who drank beverages containing high levels of sodium benzoate – like soda – reported an increase in attention-deficit/hyperactivity disorder (ADHD) symptoms.
+People who drank beverages containing high levels of sodium benzoate – like soda – reported an increase in attention deficit hyperactivity disorder (ADHD) symptoms.

-Inflammation.
-A 2022 study found that preservatives such as sodium benzoate in food and drink can lead to inflammation in the body.
+A 2022 study found that preservatives such as sodium benzoate in foods and drinks can lead to inflammation in the body.
 This type of low-grade inflammation can be chronic in people with obesity.

 According to the FDA, if you're concerned about benzene exposure, avoid buying soft drinks that list both sodium benzoate and ascorbic acid or its chemical cousin, erythorbic acid.

-If you’re experiencing challenges avoiding benzene exposure completely, you can limit your exposure to it by sticking with:
+You can limit your exposure to sodium benzoate by sticking with:

 - Fresh fruit